 So- I got an organizer box from Amazon for about 10 dollars and gave my little guy a plate of cookies to separate the letters into the boxes.
 Now I can grab letters easily, see when I am running low on one and life is good.

-Next- I wanted to make my boards pretty.
-When things are way off center- it bugs me.
-I don’t want to grab a ruler and level when i play with my boards- but I also don’t want wonky off centered ones either.
+3. Set your ducks in a row!
+And by ducks- I mean letters.
+It’s a no brainer I wanted to make my boards pretty.
+And when things are way off center- it bugs me.
+I don’t want to grab a ruler and level when I play with my boards (buzz kill!) – but I also don’t want wonky off centered ones either.
 My work around?
 I measure the halfway point on each side and put a tiny pencil mark.
 When I line up may sayings I cross 2 pieces of twine as guides- and I’m always happy with the results!

 As for the felt leaves and acorns? – I found them here on Etsy.
 I also use brads and other pretties from my scrap stash with paperclips bent over.